 The tropical lunar month is the time it takes for the moon to return to its elliptic longitude of 0 deg which is a little shorter than the sidereal month (which is 27.321661 days).
 The tropical lunar month is 27.321582 days.
 Note that there is a difference although very small.
 This is due to precession (see below).

 We saw that the tropical lunar month is a little shorter than the sidereal lunar month.
-The reason for this is that the constellation cylinder itself is rotating backwards at the rate of 1 day in about 25,800 years.
+The reason for this is that the constellation cylinder itself is rotating backwards at the rate of one cycle i.e. 360 degrees in about 25,800 years (this is about 1 degree every 72 years).
 Figure 7 shows this rotation which is called “precession”

 It is important to understand precession as we will be referring to this in our discussions.